 - Supplies and devices such as insulin pumps

 How to Get Health Insurance When You’re Diabetic

 Curious about how to get health insurance that will help you manage your diabetes?
 Here are some factors to keep in mind:

 - Consider when to buy health insurance.
 Unfortunately, you can’t just enroll in health insurance any time unless it’s Medicaid.
 Employers typically offer open enrollment when you begin employment.
 Marketplace plans offer open enrollment once per year.
 Open enrollment usually starts in November and lasts for a month.
 You may also be able to buy health insurance if you qualify for a special enrollment — such as if you’ve had a life change, like getting married or divorced, or if you’ve moved and lost your coverage.

 - Consider where to buy health insurance.
 Where’s the best place to find affordable health insurance?
 Your state’s Marketplace is a good starting point.
 Review all the plans available in your area.
 Many Marketplace sites let you enter your prescriptions so you can find a plan that covers those.
 Sites like eHealthInsurance can help, too.
 Look at Marketplace plans and off-Marketplace plans to determine which plan is best for you.
-Check out Benzinga’s tool to help you find health insurance quotes.
-Enter your ZIP code to connect with our trusted partners.
-Another option is working with a knowledgeable health insurance broker.
-A broker has access to multiple insurance plans and can help you find the best one.

 - Consider how to buy health insurance.
 Compare insurance plans using a systematic approach.
 Compare each plan’s: